buildkite/docs/pages/apis/graphql/graphql_resource_limits.md

   <tbody>
 </table>

-Although these default costs are in place, Buildkite reserves the right to set manual costs to individual fields.
+Although these default costs are in place, Buildkite reserves the right to set different costs for specific fields.

 ## Complexity calculation